abarker/typped/doc/sphinx_docs/dispatching.rst

 same*, i.e., that they have the same label.
 Handler functions which are registered using the *same* preconditions function are treated as being overloaded if their type signatures differ.
 If the preconditions differ then it will be taken as a redefinition of the handler for the token label.
+(If the preconditions truly differ then overloading is not needed; overloading is for constructs that parse the same but are resolved into different things based on the actual type signature.)

 Example: Defining standard functions with lookahead
 ---------------------------------------------------